diegonetto/generator-ionic/docs/getting-started.md

 #Getting Started

+## Workflow
+The included Grunt build system provides sensible defaults to help optimize and automate several aspects of your workflow when developing hybrid-mobile apps using the Ionic Framework.

+##Walkthrough
 To help you hit the ground running, let's walk through an example workflow together.
 We're assuming you've followed the [usage](https://github.com/diegonetto/generator-ionic#usage) directions and are inside your app's directory.